 And while the suspension – especially in this tough Utility version – remains very bouncy unless you’ve loaded it enough to take up some of the tension in the rear springs, the D-Max maintains the impressive manoeuvrability it’s always had.
 Car parks hold little fear for this truck.

-Should I buy an Isuzu D-Max Utility with the 1.9-litre engine?
+Should I buy an Isuzu D-Max Utility?

 Though the downsized engine continues to raise eyebrows, overall the D-Max Utility continues to be a working truck we can fully recommend.

-The driving experience isn’t the most sophisticated, and you’ll want to bin that standard stereo almost immediately, but the all-round capability and that excellent warranty make for great value.
+The driving experience isn’t the most sophisticated, and you’ll want to bin that standard stereo almost immediately, but the all-round capability and excellent warranty make for great value.

 Tested April 2017 by Tom Goodlad

 - Updates to styling and interior to match